-We are aware that an applicant may engage advisers, such as a reporting accountant, at the preliminary stage of an IPO process (prior to the appointment of a sponsor) to undertake preparatory work in relation to establishing procedures, systems and controls for the purpose of complying with Listing Principle 1^{1} .
-Should a sponsor be subsequently engaged, we would expect to see evidence that the sponsor has reviewed any relevant work already undertaken by the adviser(s) and applicant, and assessed the appropriateness and timing of any work outstanding.
+We are aware that an applicant may engage advisers, such as a reporting accountant, at the preliminary stage of an IPO process (prior to the appointment of a sponsor) to undertake preparatory work in relation to establishing procedures, systems and controls for the purpose of complying with Listing Principle 1.
+Should a sponsor be subsequently engaged, we would expect to see evidence that it has reviewed the work undertaken by the adviser(s) and applicant, and assessed the appropriateness and timing of any work outstanding.